 Quit and Relaunch Safari

 This is the solution to many problems.
 This method might often fix the issue where a web page can’t be able to load.
 So, close your Safari browser on your Mac or iOS device and open it again.
-Perhaps, quitting and relaunching Safari might fix the issue, and the web page load fine.
+Quitting and relaunching Safari might fix the issue, and the web page load fine.

-Google DNS servers might be one of the reasons why you are having such kind of issue.
+DNS servers might be one of the reasons why you are having such kind of issue.
 Your problem might be resolved using a custom Google public DNS server in such a case.

 Some Google public DNS servers are 8.8.8.8 and 8.8.4.4.
 You may also change your DNS settings if you want.
+Here are the steps to use Google DNS on Safari iPhone:

 - Open the Settings app on iPhone